mlflow/mlflow/docs/source/llms/index.rst

 - **Deep Insights**: Dive into the intricacies of generative models with a comprehensive suite of LLM-relevant metrics.

-MLflow's LLM Model Evaluation is designed to bridge the gap between traditional machine learning evaluation and the unique challenges posed by LLMs.
+MLflow's LLM Evaluation is designed to bridge the gap between traditional machine learning evaluation and the unique challenges posed by LLMs.

 `Prompt Engineering UI <prompt-engineering/index.html>`_